nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 The standard supports three types of hooks (all with the same parameter type).
 All hooks are optional and have a single entry points (set/reset hook) per each type.
 The concrete token contract implementation MAY impose additional restrictions on who may set and/or remove hooks.
-If set/remove hook operation is not permissioned, it MUST fail without changing registered hook state.
+If set/remove hook operation is not permitted, it MUST fail without changing registered hook state.

 The following table provides a description of each hook type and its semantics: